ClarityNLP/ClarityNLP/nlp/algorithms/vocabulary/verb_scraper/README.txt

    Generates two output files:

-       verb_list.txt      - list of unique verbs found irregular_verbs.py - code to cut and paste into verb_inflector.py
+       verb_list.txt      - list of unique verbs found irregular_verbs.py - data structures imported by verb_inflector.py

-2. Copy the contents of irregular_verbs.py into verb_inflector.py (this has already been done).
-Put it before the function definitions.
+2. Copy irregular_verbs.py to the directory that contains verb_inflector.py
+   (up one level).

 3. Scrape the inflection truth data from Wiktionary for all verbs in verb_list.txt: